Flone-dnb/nameless-engine/README.md

 // PlayerSaveData.h
 // ---------------------------------------------------------------------------------
 // Example below shows a sample code for saving/loading player's data (such as name, level, inventory).
-// Reflected fields will be serialized to file and deserialized from file.
+// Class fields will be serialized to file and deserialized from file.
 // ---------------------------------------------------------------------------------

 #pragma once